Skip to Main Content

 The World Bank predicts that aquaculture will be the world’s primary source of seafood by 2030.
 In addition to providing a sustainable source of protein, aquaculture provides thousands of jobs for both established and emerging economies.

-Women play a vital role in aquaculture, with the UN Food and Agriculture Organisation reporting that women make up 70% of the aquaculture workforce worldwide, occupying roles from fish production and processing to retail and support.
+Women's work plays a vital role in aquaculture, with the UN Food and Agriculture Organisation reporting that women make up 70% of the aquaculture workforce worldwide, occupying roles from fish production and processing to retail and support.
 As seafood becomes an increasingly vital source of nutrition worldwide, improving gender equality throughout its supply chain is crucial for this industry's advancements.

 It is important to look at history, so let’s take a look at how women have paved the way in the aquaculture industry.